Mykrobin/Virtualization-Xen-src/docs/misc/xen-command-line.markdown

 cleared.
 This allows a single port to be shared by two subsystems (e.g. console and debugger).

-`pv` indicates that Xen should use Xen's PV console.
-This option is only available when used together with `pv-in-pvh`.

 `dbgp` indicates that Xen should use a USB debug port.

 `none` indicates that Xen should not use a console.
 This option only